b0gumila/GitHub-Tutorial/README.md

 ------------ | -------------
 Repository (repo) | project folder with files, documentation & revision history Commit | revision / ‘saving’ a file
-Clone | copy of a repo that stays on your computer Fork | copy of repo that stays on your Github account Branch | parallel version of a repo
+Clone | copy of a repo that's local
+Fork | copy of repo that stays on your Github account Branch | parallel version of a repo
 Push | sending commits to your repo